lorainn/lofar-passive-radar/README.md

 This repository contains all the code developed during the bachelor’s thesis “Development of a System for Satellite Detection and Parameter Determination Using LOFAR as a Passive Radar”.

 **Repository Contents**
-- help-codes/: Codes for comprehensive understanding of processing pipeline and data recording of beamforming observations on LOFAR stations.
+- help-codes/: Third-party codes for comprehensive understanding of processing pipeline and data recording of beamforming observations on LOFAR stations.
 - ISSTrack.ini: Authentication for SpaceTrack historic TLE files.
 - spacetrack.py: Python code for TLE queries.
 - map_iss.ipynb: Target's flight path visualization over European map.